 I personally use, and most often recommend Pure Encapsulations Magnesium Glycinate and Magnesium Threonate.

-Use the link below to get a Wellevate account and get 15% off any of the professional-quality products available, along with free shipping when your order is over $49.
+Sign up for a Wellevate account and get 15% off any of the professional-quality products available, along with free shipping when your order is over $49.
 Go get your magnesium!